-UPDATE 1-Foxconn unit FIT Hon Teng jumps in Hong Kong debut
+REFILE-UPDATE 1-Foxconn unit FIT Hon Teng jumps in Hong Kong debut

 That compares with its HK$2.70 IPO price and its marketed range of HK$2.38 to HK$3.08 per share.

-FIT Hon Ten said it chose to list in Hong Kong as it was a vibrant international market.
-It is a unit of Taiwan's Foxconn, the world's largest contract manufacturer and major Apple supplier, which is formally known as Hon Hai Precision Industry Co Ltd. (Reporting by Elzio Barreto in Hong Kong; and Jess Macy Yu in Taipei; Editing by Stephen Coates and Edwina Gibbs)
+FIT Hon Teng said it chose to list in Hong Kong as it was a vibrant international market.
+It is a unit of Taiwan's Foxconn, the world's largest contract manufacturer and major Apple supplier, which is formally known as Hon Hai Precision Industry Co Ltd. (Reporting by Elzio Barreto in Hong Kong and Jess Macy Yu in Taipei; Editing by Stephen Coates and Edwina Gibbs)